HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Local DirectoriesBi-annuallyAddress, parking infoMedium

-Don’t forget about citation consistency.
+Don’t forget citation consistency.
 Search engines compare your information across directories.
 If your business is listed as “Smith & Associates Ltd.” in one place and “Smith and Associates Limited” in another, search engines might treat them as different businesses.
 This inconsistency dilutes your online presence and confuses customers.

 Your website should be the ultimate source of truth, yet I’m constantly amazed by how many businesses have outdated information on their own sites.
-It’s like having a messy house while trying to sell cleaning services – it destroys credibility instantly.
+It’s like having a messy house while trying to sell cleaning services.
+It destroys credibility instantly.

 Start with the obvious: contact pages, location pages, and hours of operation.
 But dig deeper.
 Check your footer (often forgotten during updates), team pages (still listing employees who left years ago?), service pages (offering something you discontinued?), and even blog posts that might reference old information.